canonical/cloud-init/doc/rtd/topics/format.rst

 using a MIME archive.

 .. note::
    New in cloud-init v.
-18.4: Cloud config dta can also render cloud instance metadata variables using jinja templating.
+18.4: Cloud config data can also render cloud instance metadata variables using jinja templating.
 See :ref:`instance_metadata` for more information.